GoogleCloudPlatform/community/tutorials/setting-up-loraserver.md

 [Cloud Pub/Sub](https://cloud.google.com/pubsub/)
 for receiving data from and sending data to your gateways.

-In the GCP console, navigate to **Pub/Sub > Topics**.
+In the GCP Console, navigate to **Pub/Sub > Topics**.
 You will see the topic that was created when you created the device registry.
 LoRa Server will subscribe to this topic to receive data (events) from your gateway.

 For sending data back to your gateways, we will create a new topic.
-Click on **Create Topic**, and enter `eu868-gateway-commands` as the name.
+Click **Create Topic**, and enter `eu868-gateway-commands` as the name.

 ### Create downlink Cloud Function

-In the previous step you have created a topic for sending downlink commands to your gateways.
+In the previous step, you created a topic for sending downlink commands to your gateways.
 In order to connect this Pub/Sub topic with your Cloud IoT Core device-registry, you must create a [Cloud Function](https://cloud.google.com/functions/) which will subscribe to the downlink Pub/Sub topic and will forward these commands to your LoRa gateway.

-In the GCP console, navigate to **Cloud Functions**.
+In the GCP Console, navigate to **Cloud Functions**.
 Then click on **Create function**.
 As **Name** we will use `eu868-gateway-commands`.
-As the only thing this function does is calling an Cloud API, `128 MB` for **Memory allocated** should be fine.
+Because the only thing this function does is calling a Cloud API, `128 MB` for **Memory allocated** should be fine.

 Select **Cloud Pub/Sub** as **trigger** and select `eu868-gateway-commands` as the **topic**.

 Select **Inline editor** for entering the source-code and select the **Node.js 8** runtime.
 The **Function to execute** is called `sendMessage`.
-Copy & paste the scripts below for the `index.js` and `package.json` files.
+Copy and paste the scripts below for the `index.js` and `package.json` files.
 Adjust the `index.js` configuration to match your `REGION`, `PROJECT_ID` and `REGISTRY_ID`.
 **Note:** it is recommended to also click on **More** and select your region